jbnicolai/generator-autobot/README.md

 Autobot has nothing to do with Michael Bay or the Transformer's franchise.
 If you were looking forward to see big explosions, big explosions in slow motion, Megan Fox, Megan fox running in slow motion, or any kind of robots in desguise you're in the wrong place.

-Autobot is Yeoman generator that will, hopefully, help you to setting up your frontend webprojects.
+Autobot is Yeoman generator that will, hopefully, help you to set up your frontend webprojects.

 ### What do you need